adarshsingh-1/learn-javascript/JavaScript Execution Context and Call Stack.md

 - Avoiding **stack overflow** errors
 - Comprehending **asynchronous** JavaScript behavior

-This explanation demonstrates a clear understanding of how JavaScript works under the hood, which is crucial for technical interviews.
+This explanation demonstrates a clear understanding of how JavaScript works under the hood, which is crucial for technical interviews